ualibraries/patron-groups/README.md

 * Build the virtual environment and add the Patron Groups package with `./build.sh`, enter "dev" at the prompt.
 * Copy the .env_dist file to .env, then fill in the passwords with the correct credentials, probably located in Stache.
 * Test run the scripts with `./run_petl_dev.sh`.
 This script does not run the actual sync (--sync).
-* When the development code is ready to be tagged, change the version in `src/main/python/src/petal/__init__.py::__version__`.
+* When the development code is ready to be tagged, change the version in `pyproject.toml`.
 This property is referenced as the final package version when installed in production.
 It should be a [SemVer][semver] number format.

 ### Production deployment

 Production petl.library.arizona.edu will run the Patron Groups scripts daily with a cron job that hits the `run_petl_prod.sh` script (sync is live).

-The production environment is different because it uses a global Python interpreter.
-Therefore, packages need to be updated using sudo permissions.
-There is no virtual environment to run the scripts from, and the `petal` package is "compiled" using the regular Python distribution.
-For this simple server setup, the user needs to SSH in to petl.library.arizona.edu.
+* The user needs to SSH in to petl.library.arizona.edu.
 * Change directory into `/usr/local/ual-patron-groups/`
 * Run `./build.sh`, enter "prod" at the prompt.
 * To test that the build version updated, enter the Python console and enter the following code:

     ```shell
-    >>> import petal
+    >>> import patron_groups
-    >>> help(petal)
+    >>> help(patron_groups)
     ```

-Note: it may be necessary to delete the user cache for the Petal package to install the updated package correctly: `$ rm -rf /home/<user>/.cache`.
-Git ssh key credentials will also need to be set correctly, or the package will not update.

 ## Petl script usage

-The `petl` script that serves as the command line wrapper for the petal Python package is located at `src/main/python/scripts/petl`.
+The `petl` script that serves as the command line wrapper for the petal Python package is located at `src/patron_groups/scripts/petl`.
 Several of the usage parameters are set in `run_petl_prod.sh` and `run_petl_dev.sh`, with variables set in the .env file.
-To run the script by itself, it can be invoked from the project root directory with `$ python src/main/python/scripts/petl`.
+To run the script by itself, it can be invoked from the project root directory with `$ python src/patron_groups/scripts/petl`.
 The following are command params output by the `--help` param from the script:

     ```shell
     Command-line driver for patron group ETL jobs.